 34. Shuri (Letitia Wright)

-Letitia Wright as Shuri in Black PantherImage: Marvel Studios
+Letitia Wright as Shuri in Image Marvel Studios

-Princess Shuri (Letitia Wright) became an instant fan favorite when she was introduced in Black Panther and immediately started roasting her brother.
+Princess Shuri (Letitia Wright) became an instant fan favorite when she was introduced in and immediately started roasting her brother.
 Part of what makes her so great is that she brought out a playful side to the reserved, regal T’Challa (Chadwick Boseman).
 Though we never got to see her go toe to toe with Tony Stark (Robert Downey Jr.), she’s probably the most-genius genius currently in the MCU.
 Her inventions elevate not only Wakanda’s long-standing tradition of the Black Panther, but the country itself.
 As strong as the Black Panther ensemble is, the idea of making another film without Boseman just wouldn’t be feasible without a character as brilliant, compelling, and fun to watch as Shuri.
-Wright’s anti-vax controversy notwithstanding, it’s exciting to think about her character’s potential evolution into a leadership role for her people in Wakanda Forever.
+Wright’s anti-vax controversy notwithstanding, her character’s evolution into the new Black Panther in Wakanda Forever is really exciting.
 [Mary Kate Carr]

 33. Wong (Benedict Wong)